 - Serve with some dijon mustard to dip the asparagus in.

 - Go simple and top with some freshly squeezed lemon juice!

-I love serving this as a side dish with our summer barbecue dishes such as grilled wings, grilled steak, shish tawook, zaatar chicken or salmon kabob.
+I love serving this as a side dish with our summer barbecue dishes such as grilled wings, grilled steak, shish tawook, grilled shrimp skewers, or salmon kabob.
 It's such an easy side dish to make and goes well with almost any protein.

 Frequently asked questions

 If the asparagus has turned soggy and not crisp, it could be for a couple of reasons.
 First, the asparagus wasn't fresh to begin with and second, it's been overcooked.
 Keep an eye on it while grilling and remove it as soon as it's cooked which usually takes about 10 minutes.

 You don't need to blanch fresh asparagus before grilling since it cooks very fast on the grill.